qaixerabbas/rethinking_deeplearning_histopath/README.md

 2. **Training Protocol**:
    - Split datasets into training, validation, and test sets (70/30).
-   - Use of cross-entropy loss function.
+   - Cross-entropy loss with Adam optimizer with an initial learning rate of 1e-4.
-   - Optimization using Adam optimizer with an initial learning rate of 1e-4.
+   - Utilized a linear probing approach for each architecture.

 3. **Evaluation Metrics**:
    - Accuracy